The IRS does not "cancel" EINs

 • You filed final tax returns and do not expect any further activity

 Do NOT close the EIN if you are temporarily not operating but might restart.
 The EIN can sit dormant indefinitely.
+Closing the account closes the account, not the number: an EIN is 9 digits, permanent, and is never reassigned to another business, so the one you were issued on Form SS-4 stays yours.

 The closing process